Robert Bruce (New Zealand politician)

-Robert Cunningham Bruce (1843 – 23 April 1917) was a Scottish-born sailor, New Zealand politician and conservationist.
+Robert Cunningham Bruce (c.
+1843 – 23 April 1917) was a Scottish-born sailor, New Zealand politician and conservationist.

 Born in East Lothian, Scotland, Bruce's family moved to County Cork, Ireland, when he was seven years of age.
 He became an apprentice sailor at 13, leaving London on an East Indiaman.
 He eventually arrived in New Zealand on the Blue Jacket in 1860.

 After working in the goldfields of New Zealand and Queensland, he went to the United States where he remained for several years.
-In 1877 he returned to New Zealand, buying land in Paraekaretu in the Manawatu region.
+In 1877 he returned to New Zealand, buying land in Paraekaretu in the Manawatū region.